EBI-Metagenomics/holofood-database/README.md

 `python manage.py refresh_external_data --samples SAMEA7687881 --types METADATA`

+or to refresh metagenomic data for all sample in a project:

+`python manage.py refresh_external_data --projects PRJEB39110 --types METAGENOMIC`

+(Note that it is **much** more efficient to fetch metagenomics data on a per-project basis than a per-sample basis – this is because it uses many fewer API calls and the MGnify API has strict rate-limits.)

-or to (re)fetch sample metadata and metagenomic existence data from ENA, Biosamples, and MGnify, for samples with accessions in a certain range:
+Or to (re)fetch sample metadata and metagenomic existence data from ENA, Biosamples, and MGnify, for samples with accessions in a certain range:

 `python manage.py refresh_external_data --sample_filters accession__gt=SAMEA7687880 accession__lt=SAMEA7687900 --types METADATA METAGENOMIC`

 `--sample_filters...` is expected to be useful in cases where refreshing a large number of samples fails, and you therefore need to retry from a certain accession onwards.
-(If no sample filters are specified, they’re iterated through in ascending order of accession.)
+(Because samples are iterated through in ascending order of accession.)

 ## Adding users